 The idiom hit the ground running came into use during the early 1900s.
-An idiom is a figure of speech that is a word, group of words or phrase that has a figurative meaning that is not easily deduced from its literal definition.
 We will examine the meaning of the phrase hit the ground running, where it came from and some examples of its use in sentences.

 To hit the ground running means to attack something new with vigor and enthusiasm, to begin a task with a great deal of forward momentum.
 The imagery is of someone jumping off a train before it has fully stopped, running to the next task without pause.
 The phrase hit the ground running came into use in a literal sense in the late 1800s.
 Within twenty-five years the phrase took on its current figurative meaning.
 The idiom hit the ground running came into popular use when it was used to describe the D-Day operation during World War II.